Calls blur on the element.

 Learn more about accessible name.

-pressed?: booleanAn attribute that is usually set by aria-pressed
+Optional pressed?: booleanAn attribute that is usually set by aria-pressed.

-selected?: booleanAn attribute that is usually set by aria-selected
+Optional selected?: booleanAn attribute that is usually set by aria-selected.

 selectors.setTestIdAttribute(attributeName)